Adapting the Euler-Lagrange equation to study one-dimensional motions under the action of a constant force: The Euler-Lagrange equations

 In the lagrangian formalism, the mechanical system is described by $N$ generalized coordinates and $N$ generalized velocities.
 The system evolves from a configuration in the time $t_1$ to another in the time $t_2$.
 The ask to be answered is: How does the system evolve from the configuration 1 for the configuration 2?
 In the newtonian formalism, this evolution is given by the Newton's second law.
 In the lagrangian one, the Hamilton's principle (also called least action principle) describes the dynamical evolution of the system.
 The least action principle states that the evolution of the system from configuration 1 to configuration 2 is such that the action is a minimum.

 The concept of action is associated with the lagrangian $L$ of the system, which is a function of the generalized coordinates ($q$), generalized velocities ($\dot{q}$) and time ($t$), that is, $L\equiv L(q,\dot{q},t)$.
-Thus, the action is defined as follows:
+The action is defined as